st107755/scriptable-transform-test/README.md

 As a result the application will process your payload as if it was executed on scriptable-transform pod.

 The return of your application is printed on the command line.

+In order to test, you could use the ``hello.groovy`` file submitted in the main folder.